acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 :::::::::::::::::::::::::::::::::::::::: instructor

 Learners should be familiar with paths and file extensions.
-This episode asks learners to use a web broswer.
+This episode asks learners to use a web browser.

 ::::::::::::::::::::::::::::::::::::::::::::::::